CLAUDE.md that actually blocks.

 Classify rules via Claude, Ollama, or any LLM CLI.
 Or use the built-in sentence transformer.

-<5ms latency
+~30ms latency

+End-to-end per tool call, dominated by binary launch.
 SQLite lookups on the hook path.
 No network calls.
 No LLM calls at runtime.

 Install